Rebuking China, Taiwan Votes To Reelect President Tsai Ing-wen

 "Demographics played in Tsai's favor.
 Young people identify with Taiwan and the democratic values that Tsai's platform promised to represent and protect to a greater degree than her competitor," said Jonathan Sullivan, China program director at the University of Nottingham and a Taiwan studies specialist.
 "These same demographics ought to worry Beijing, because they only point in one direction, and it's not unification."

-China has vowed to "reunify" Taiwan ever since the retreating Kuomintang party set up a government-in-exile on the island in 1949, and considers Taiwan a Chinese province.
+China has vowed to "reunify" Taiwan ever since the retreating Kuomintang party set up a government-in-exile on the island in 1949, and it considers Taiwan a Chinese province.
 In the decades since, Beijing has sought to isolate Taiwan, whittling down Taipei's diplomatic allies.
 It has also refused to rule out military force against Taiwan for the sake of reunification.

 But while China looms in the background of every Taiwanese election, this presidential race turned into an especially heated proxy vote on how Taiwan should engage with China, whose role in suppressing protests in nearby Hong Kong has cast a shadow over Taiwan's own future.